More than 60 Rohingya feared drowned as US steps up pressure on Myanmar

 Buddhist-majority Myanmar rejects accusations of ethnic cleansing and crimes against humanity and has denounced rights abuses.

-Colonel Anisul Haque, head of the Bangladeshi border guards in the town of Teknaf, told Reuters more refugees had arrived over the past day or two after the number had seemed to be tailing off, with about 1,000 people landing at the main arrival point on the coast on Thursday.
+Colonel Anisul Haque, head of the Bangladeshi border guards in the town of Teknaf, told Reuters more refugees had arrived over the past day or two after the number had seemed to be tailing off, with about 1,000 landing at the main entry point on the coast on Thursday.

-Aid groups now say 502,000 refugees have arrived in Bangladesh since late August.

-The refugee boat that capsized went over as darkness fell, in driving wind and rain and high seas.
+The refugee boat capsized in driving rain and high seas as darkness fell.

 An official with the International Organization for Migration said 23 people were confirmed dead and 40 were missing.
 Seventeen survived.